 Hags & Heroes by Polly Young-Eistendrath

-The Drama of the Gifted Child (or The Drama of Being a Child by Alice Miller
+The Drama of the Gifted Child (or The Drama of Being a Child), and The body never lies, by Alice Miller

 Blessings on your continued journey,